 Louis Glunz Wines is a Fourth Generation, family-owned and operated fine wine importing distributor serving the Illinois market.
 Rooted in the integrity, experience and innovation of over a century of family business, our mission is to be the undisputed first choice in wine & spirits distribution in the Midwest.
 We strive to be the leader in relationship-based exceptional service, in-depth product knowledge and technology.
 Our portfolio represents a focus on many family owned, value driven, industry pillars & pioneers.

 The Louis Glunz story begins in 1879, when Louis Glunz I arrived in Chicago from his native Wesphalia, Germany.
 Louis found that Chicago was a bustling port city struggling to recover from the Great Chicago Fire.
-With little more than the clothes he was wearing and dream of starting his own business, Louis took a job as a deliveryman at Wacker & Birk, a Chicago brewery owned by prominent civic leader and businessman, Charles H. Wacker.
-He worked hard, learned all he could about the brewery business and saved his wages to begin his own company.
+With little more than the clothes he was wearing and a dream of starting his own business, Louis took a job as a deliveryman at Wacker & Birk, a Chicago brewery owned by prominent civic leader and businessman Charles H. Wacker.
+He worked hard, learned all he could about the brewery business, and saved his wages to begin his own company.